-Visit ATJI's Pro Bono Portal: The Portal is updated frequently with featured volunteer opportunities, paid and unpaid internships, post-graduate fellowships, events, and resources.
+ATJI's Pro Bono Portal is updated frequently with featured volunteer opportunities, paid and unpaid internships, and related events and resources.

 Clinics, externships, internships, volunteer projects, Partnership Projects....
 The terminology can be confusing but the goals are the same: these are all opportunities to expand your learning beyond the classroom and work directly with community members in need of assistance.
 Here are a few common ways to engage: